Article V – Appeals

 H. Sanctions will typically be stayed pending the outcome of any appeal process.
 If a respondent is suspended on an interim basis prior to the hearing and is suspended or expelled as a result of the hearing, the interim suspension will continue pending the outcome of any appeal.

 I. The dean of students will render a written decision on the appeal to the respondent (and complainant, if applicable) within fifteen business days from the date of submission of all appeal documents by both parties.
 Appeal decisions are final.

 - A. In keeping with the educational mission of the College, the Office of the Dean of Students will accept requests for sanction reduction.
 These requests are available to all students and student organizations after one calendar year of the date the sanction was assigned.

 - B. A three-person panel consisting of the dean of students or the dean’s designee and two students from the student conduct board will hear all requests.
-Requests should be submitted in writing to the director of student conduct along with one letter of recommendation from a member of the College community.
+Requests should be submitted in writing to the student conduct officer along with one letter of recommendation from a member of the College community.

 - C. The student or student organization must prove to the panel’s satisfaction that he/she/it has developed increased self-discipline as a result of the sanction period and can contribute to the College community through increased involvement opportunities.
 The request should demonstrate significant contributions, both of an academic and co-curricular nature, to the panel.